ues-io/uesio/README.md

 ```

 You could run this from the CLI, but you would have to make sure that you are (a) in the right directory (b) have the right environment variables set up.
 (See the top of this `run-integration-tests.sh` for a better understanding).

+# Continous integration (CI)

+We use **GitHub Actions** for automated builds.
+All of our workflows live in `./github/workflows`.

+## Creating a new release

+We use Github Releases to manage releases of:

+(a) the Uesio web/worker app - as a Docker image
+(b) the Uesio CLI - as a platform-specific binary

+Here are the steps to create a new release:

+1. In Github, go to [Draft a new release](https://github.com/ues-io/uesio/releases/new)
+2. Enter a new tag name, using Semver names (e.g. `v0.5.0`)
+3. Click **Generate release notes**
+4. Click **Publish release**

+That's it!
+This will kick off the "Release" Github Action, which will download the corresponding Docker image from AWS ECR and re-publish it to Github Container Registry with the corresponding version tag, as well as the `latest` tag.
+It will also generate CLI binaries for Linux, Windows, and Mac OS.